farbodbahari/Business-Valuation-with-Discounted-Cash-Flow-In-Python/README.md

 # Business-Valuation
 This repository contains the code and presentation material of the Business Valuation with Discounted Cash Flow In Python Series on [YouTube](https://youtube.com/playlist?list=PLHSKzVSgP0i1ZwkyrZBQdtC_g6kYVWoe6&si=YJCLTagPy0A_n198).
-For instruction on how to use the model, please refer to the session 4 and 5 of the series.
+For instruction on how to use the model, please refer to the [Part 4]([url](https://youtu.be/zJ0pmLQx7Uo)) and [Part 5]([url](https://youtu.be/30uh1YBrsQ0)) of the series.
 I have built this DCF model based on the valuation methods taught by Dr. Aswath Damodaran at NYU.

 [Here is Business-Valuation-with-Discounted-Cash-Flow-In-Python.pynb in colab.
 ](https://colab.research.google.com/drive/1XtCNkpbfSoiMXpypcJ3DOzXBZy4jRzn_?usp=sharing)